 Battery Types: AAA, Rechargeable, and Hybrids

 Most standard LED headlamps are powered by AAA batteries or a rechargeable lithium-ion battery, housed in either the main body of the light or at the back of the strap.
 Rechargeable batteries have become more ubiquitous in the past few years and are our preferred style for their convenience and streamlined size.
-The main downside with rechargeable batteries is that reviving a dead lamp is not as easy as swapping out AAAs, meaning you’ll need to bring along a power bank or solar panel if you’re in the field for days on end.
+The main downside with rechargeable batteries is that reviving a dead lamp is not as easy as swapping out AAAs, meaning you’ll need to bring along a power bank or solar panel (or a replacement battery) if you’re in the field for days on end.
 For all rechargeable options, you do pay a little price premium, but keep in mind that the cost and waste of AAA batteries certainly can add up.
 In the end, we recommend rechargeable headlamps for most people and uses, but if you’re looking to save money, want a cheap backup, or don’t anticipate using your headlamp often, a AAA model can be a fine way to go.

 CORE battery pack on Petzl Iko Core headlamp

-Petzl's rechargeable Core can be traded out for 3 AAAs
+Petzl's rechargeable Core can be traded out for 3 AAAs | Credit: Jason Hummel

 Some headlamps offer the versatility of both a rechargeable battery and compatibility with AAAs.
 Petzl was the initial brains behind this technology: Their USB-rechargeable Core battery can be purchased separately ($30) and functions with any of their headlamps that also run off three AAA batteries.
-A few years later, Black Diamond released a similar design (they call it Duel Fuel technology) in a number of their models, including the Storm, Spot, Astro, Onsight, and Cosmo.
+Black Diamond offers a similar design (they call it Duel Fuel technology) in a number of their models, including the Storm, Spot, Astro, and Cosmo.
 These headlamps come with AAA batteries, but are compatible with BD's 1500 lithium-ion battery (purchased separately for $20, or $30 with the charger).
 Our main gripe with BD's design is that the battery must be charged on the included charging dock, whereas Petzl's Core eliminates the need for extra equipment with a micro-USB port right on the battery.
 Both are great options for those wanting the benefits of a rechargeable headlamp alongside the versatility of AAAs, but we much prefer Petzl's design.

 The majority of weight-conscious headlamps combine the LED and battery pack into one unit on the front of the head, but more powerful lights place their battery packs on the back of the strap.
 This is a bulky system, but it’s often the best option for distributing the weight.
-Further, to help carry the load, this style typically features an additional strap running right over the top of the head for support and a secure fit.
+Further, to help carry the load, this style often features an additional strap running right over the top of the head for support and a secure fit.
 Finally, some headlamps have a detached battery pack that allows you to carry it close to your body to keep it warm in cold temperatures (for more on this, see “Cold-Weather Performance” below).

 Black Diamond Spot 400 and Spot-R 400 headlamps

-Black Diamond's rechargeable Spot-R 400 and AAA-powered Spot 400
+Black Diamond's rechargeable Spot-R 400 and AAA-powered Spot 400 | Credit: Switchback Travel

 Battery Life